Attaining near-ideal Dicke superradiance in expanded spatial domains: Theory of photon emission from multiple inverted emitters at early time

 The results in Fig.~1 have many-fold meanings for the all-to-all case.
-On the one hand, it verifies that $g^{(2)}(0)>1$ is a necessary and sufficient condition to indicate superradiance (this determination of sufficiency and necessity holds true for any complex emitter environment, which can be determined by taking a large number of random decoherence matrices and is not shown here).
-On the other hand, it points out how to efficiently increase the intensity of superradiance emission in the case of all-to-all interaction, that is, increase the number of emitters or enhance the incoherent coupling $\alpha$.
+Firstly, it verifies that $g^{(2)}(0)>1$ is a necessary and sufficient condition to indicate superradiance (this determination of sufficiency and necessity holds true for any complex emitter environment, which can be determined by taking a large number of random decoherence matrices and is not shown here).
+Secondly, it points out how to efficiently increase the intensity of superradiance emission in the case of all-to-all interaction, that is, increase the number of emitters or enhance the incoherent coupling $\alpha$.
 Moreover, we can observe that when $g^{(2)}(0)$ is large enough, there is almost a linear relationship between maximum emission rate $\gamma_{\rm m}$ and $g^{(2)}(0)$.
 And as $N$ increases, the slope of the straight line also increases.
 Therefore, the results in Fig.~1 can be used to approximately predict the maximum emission rate when $N$ is very large.